 I have been a volunteer on at least eight capital campaigns over the past 25 years.
 On some I was a working co-chair; on several I was an “honorary” co-chair; on some I was part of the campaign cabinet.
-I have been to countless cocktail receptions, dinners, briefings.
-I have squired many a prospect around on site visits.
+I have been to countless cocktail receptions, dinners, and briefings.
+I have squired many a prospect around on-site visits.
 I have participated in myriad meetings with potential and actual donors.
 I have vetted hundreds of names on prospect lists.

 Most of these campaigns were successful in reaching their goal.
 One was not.
 Some were lots of fun.
 Some were frustrating.
 All came with the rewards of helping secure major gifts for an important cause, being part of a hard-working team, and, perhaps most rewarding, watching other donors light up at the idea of making a major commitment to something they love.

 Volunteer involvement is key to success in a capital campaign.
 There’s nothing more likely to open a door than a call from a friend or acquaintance.
 As articulate and passionate as a staff member might be, there’s nothing more compelling than an endorsement from a peer.
 Or better yet, a peer on a list of top donors.

 So what makes a successful capital campaign volunteer?